jonathanharrell/hiq/docs/guide/getting-started.md

 ---
-layout: default
+layout: docs
 title: Getting Started
-description: Get started with HiQ.
+description: Learn how to get started using the HiQ CSS framework.
+Read about how to install, use and customize HiQ.
 toc: true
 group: guide
 ---